Feline Foster parent

 - Filling out our application form and a quick follow-up phone interview with our foster team to make sure fostering is right for you

 - Pick up your foster animal and required supplies.
-We’ll give you food, bedding, toys, medicine and anything else your foster needs.
+We’ll give you food, bedding, toys, medicine and anything else your foster needs – some animals may also need a follow-up vet appointment

 - Give your foster animal your love, care and patience, and introduce them to a real home life experience, rules and boundaries